emaadmanzoor/racheesingh.github.com/_posts/2012-06-14-data-visualization-part-3.md

 I made use of matplotlib toolkits's Basemap for the background world map.
 This was really nice to use, with a whole bunch of projections available for plotting the map.
 I also found a great library called [py_geo_voronoi] (https://github.com/Softbass/py_geo_voronoi) that aids plotting Voronoi diagrams on map-sized plots.
 Utilizing one of this library's functions, I obtained the `Polygon` objects corresponding to each of the polygon in the Voronoi diagram.
 Then, I processed these polygons to get coordinates corresponding to the world map I had prepared.
 Polygon by polygon, I plotted them on the map.

 ## What's in the Code?
 The code for bringing this data on a world map and constructing Voronoi polygons is surprisingly small with the easy to use libraries!
-The full code along with the included libraries can be found [here].
+The full code along with the included libraries can be found [here](https://github.com/racheesingh/voronoi-map-py).
 Download the directory and run:

 	$ python2 server_locations.py < geolist_locations